Evolution of reptiles

 Reptiles arose about 320 million years ago during the Carboniferous period.
 Reptiles, in the traditional sense of the term, are defined as animals that have scales or scutes, lay land-based hard-shelled eggs, and possess ectothermic metabolisms.
-So defined, the group is paraphyletic, excluding endothermic animals like birds that are descended from early traditionally-defined reptiles.
+So defined, the group is paraphyletic, excluding endothermic animals like birds that are descended from early traditionally defined reptiles.
 A definition in accordance with phylogenetic nomenclature, which rejects paraphyletic groups, includes birds while excluding mammals and their synapsid ancestors.
 So defined, Reptilia is identical to Sauropsida.

 Though few reptiles today are apex predators, many examples of apex reptiles have existed in the past.
 Reptiles have an extremely diverse evolutionary history that has led to biological successes, such as dinosaurs, pterosaurs, plesiosaurs, mosasaurs, and ichthyosaurs.

 First reptiles

-Rise from water

-Reptiles first arose from earlier tetrapods in the swamps of the late Carboniferous (Early Pennsylvanian - Bashkirian).
-Increasing evolutionary pressure and the vast untouched niches of the land powered the evolutionary changes in amphibians to gradually become more and more land-based.
-Environmental selection propelled the development of certain traits, such as a stronger skeletal structure, muscles, and more protective coating (scales) became more favorable; the basic foundation of reptiles were founded.
-The evolution of lungs and legs are the main transitional steps towards reptiles, but the development of hard-shelled external eggs replacing the amphibious water bound eggs is the defining feature of the class Reptilia and is what allowed these amphibians to fully leave water.
-Another major difference from amphibians is the increased brain size, more specifically, the enlarged cerebrum and cerebellum.
-Although their brain size is small when compared to birds and mammals, these enhancements prove vital in hunting strategies of reptiles.
-The increased size of these two regions of the brain allowed for improved motor skills and an increase in sensory development.